-Emergency detentions are down, people in crisis are getting the care they need – all while saving taxpayers millions
+Emergency detentions are down and people in crisis are getting care— all while saving taxpayers millions

 BY PETER CAMERON, THE BADGER PROJECT

 More than once, the members of the Crisis Assessment Response Team in Marathon County have received calls from concerned family members saying their loved ones, paranoid and struggling with mental illness, are messing with the phone lines in their home.